Texas commercial contractors review blueprints at construction site.

 Before signing any contract, verify that your contractor has adequate insurance.
 A lack of proper coverage is one of the biggest red flags you can encounter.
 If an accident happens on-site, you could be held liable for injuries or property damage.
 Your contractor should carry, at a minimum, general liability insurance and workers' compensation.
 Ask for a certificate of insurance directly from their provider to confirm the policy is active and the coverage limits are sufficient for your project's scope.
 This isn't just a formality; it's a fundamental protection for your business, your property, and everyone involved in the project.

-Establish a Clear Payment Structure
+Setting Up a Clear Payment Schedule

 A transparent and detailed payment structure is essential for a healthy project.
 Be wary of contractors who ask for a large upfront payment or offer a bid that seems too good to be true—a significantly low bid is often a major red flag.
 A professional contractor will provide a clear payment schedule tied to specific project milestones.
 This ensures you are paying for completed work and helps manage cash flow for both parties.
 This structure should be clearly outlined in the contract to prevent misunderstandings and keep the project financially sound.